Elb city Hamburg

 Unknown individuals have taken possession of the brass plaque at the Hamburg Kunsthalle with the inscription „Anonymous, Untitled, 2020, Hamburg Kunsthalle, Property of the Public“, even though it was attached there.
 A hint about the creator of the artwork might be found on Instagram under @neal_hamburg.
 Although it's not explicitly promoted as „Art in Public Space“, this artwork is still considered as such.
 It's a modern interpretation of the trompe l'oeil painting „Escape from Criticism“ (1874) by Pere Borell del Caso, which was exhibited at the Bucerius Kunst Forum in 2010.

-A real highlight is the "Hammerbrooklyn" .
-This innovative container architecture, which serves as a cultural center, is regularly creatively used by different artists (VA Street Artists).
-You will be surprised at how much life and creativity can arise in such a minimalist space.
+A real highlight is „Hammerbrooklyn“.
+This innovative container architecture, serving as a cultural center, is regularly creatively designed by various artists (mainly Street Artists).
+You'll be surprised by how much life and creativity can emerge in such a minimalist space.

 Literature & Reading Culture

-Literature lovers should definitely visit the Hamburg City Library .
-This impressive library is not only a place of calm and knowledge, but regularly offers readings and events that will open up new literary worlds.
+Literature enthusiasts should definitely visit the Hamburg City Library.
+This impressive library is not only a place of quiet and knowledge but also offers regular readings and events that will open up new literary worlds for you.

 A smaller but no less inspiring place is the Cohen + Dobernigg bookstore in the Sternschanze.
 This independent bookstore is a meeting point for literary minds and offers a curated selection of books that will captivate you.